bevyengine/rfcs/rfcs/46-atomic-groups.md

 - When a system in an atomic group completes, its write-locks and read-locks are downgraded to **virtual locks**.
 - Virtual locks are treated as if they were real locks for all systems outside of the atomic group.
 - Virtual locks are ignored by systems in the same atomic group.
-- If the atomic group is **coherent**, virtual locks are removed once all systems in the atomic group have finished with it.
+- If the atomic group is coherent, virtual locks are removed once all systems in the atomic group have finished with it.
-- If the atomic group is **isolated**, virtual locks are held until all systems in the atomic group complete.
+- If the atomic group is isolated, virtual locks are held until all systems in the atomic group complete.

 This can be modelled as: